 CRP, inflammation and Heart Risk – read about a marker of low inflammation associated with heart attacks.

 Almost 80 percent of thyroid hormones in the body are available as T4.
-However, T3 is the active form and readily converts to Thyroxine (T4), by adding one iodine atom.
+However, T3 is the active form and readily converts to T4 (Thyroxine), by adding one iodine atom.

-An enzyme, called Selenium-iodinase–that contains minerals Zinc and Selenium–helps in this of iodination.
+An enzyme, called Selenium-iodinase–that contains minerals Zinc and Selenium–helps in this of iodination process.
 Therefore, both Zn and Se are critical for a healthy thyroid and interference in their supply, e.g., by excess copper that might bind with Zn, can interfere in this conversion.

-A third hormone, called calcitonin, and useful in calcium absorption, is also released by the thyroid gland.
-Calcitonin is different from parathyroid hormone–also important in calcium absorption.
+A third hormone released by thyroid gland is called calcitonin and is very useful in calcium absorption.
+Calcitonin is different from parathyroid hormone–which is also important in calcium absorption.
 The later is produced by parathyroid glands located behind the thyroid gland.

-TSH (thyroid stimulating hormone) is not produced by the thyroid, but pituitary in the brain.
-However, it's a critical hormone that regulates thyroid function, and is often the first marker in a lab report to diagnose thyroid disorders.
+TSH (thyroid stimulating hormone) is not produced by the thyroid, but by pituitary gland in our brain.
+It regulates thyroid function, and is often the first marker in a lab report to diagnose thyroid disorders.

 It is a closed feedback loop of TSH, T3, and T4 levels that tightly controls thyroid function.

-Therefore, a thyroid hormone test should check all three: TSH, T3, and T4, to assess the health of the HPT (hypothalamus-pituitary-thyroid) axis.
+Therefore, any thyroid hormone test should check all three: TSH, T3, and T4, to assess the health of the HPT (hypothalamus-pituitary-thyroid) axis.

-Whenever there is a problem in the HPT axis–especially when our own immune system attacks the thyroid gland, the body produces antibodies called TPO (anti-thyro-perioxidase or antithyroid microsomal antibody).
-It's a good idea to also check TPO antibody levels using a comprehensive test.
+Whenever there is a problem in the HPT axis–especially when our own immune system attacks the thyroid gland, the body produces antibodies called TPO (antithyroperioxidase or antithyroid microsomal antibody).
+It's a good idea to also check TPO antibody levels using a more comprehensive test.

 Early signs are mild and hard to pinpoint to any specific parts of the body since thyroid hormones affect the whole body.